MACKOzKLANU/Gym-Orla-website/README.md

 - [Contact](#contact)

 ## Introduction
-This application provides a platform for users to explore exercises, track their progress, and receive guidance from professional trainers.
+This application provides a platform for users to explore exercises.
 It's suitable for beginners as well as experienced athletes.

 ## Features
 - **Exercise Database**: Search and filter exercises by name or muscle group.
-- **Personalized Training Plans**: Access customized workout plans.
-- **Nutritional Guidance**: Get advice on diet and nutrition.
-- **Community Support**: Join a supportive fitness community.
-- **Progress Tracking**: Track your fitness progress over time.

 ## Installation
 To install and run the application locally, follow these steps: